sourcegraph/about/blogposts/announcing-sourcegraph-3.15.md

   - The site configuration field, `useJaeger`, is deprecated in favor of `observability.tracing`.
   - Support for configuring Lightstep as a distributed tracer is deprecated and will be removed in a subsequent release.
 Instances that use Lightstep with Sourcegraph are encouraged to migrate to Jaeger (directions for running Jaeger alongside Sourcegraph are included in the installation instructions).

-- Added site configuration options `observability.logSlowGraphQLRequests` and `observability.logSlowSearches`, which can be used to identify GraphQL and search queries that take longer than a specified number of milliseconds.
-- [`sourcegraph/git-extras`](https://sourcegraph.com/extensions/sourcegraph/git-extras) is now enabled by default on new instances [#3501](https://github.com/sourcegraph/sourcegraph/issues/3501)
-- The Sourcegraph Docker image will now copy `/etc/sourcegraph/gitconfig` to `$HOME/.gitconfig`.
-This is a convenience similiar to what we provide for [repositories that need HTTP(S) or SSH authentication](https://docs.sourcegraph.com/admin/repo/auth). [#658](https://github.com/sourcegraph/sourcegraph/issues/658)
-- Permissions background syncing is now supported for GitHub via site configuration `"permissions.backgroundSync": {"enabled": true}`. [#8890](https://github.com/sourcegraph/sourcegraph/issues/8890)
-- Search: Adding `stable:true` to a query ensures a deterministic search result order.
-This is an experimental parameter.
-It applies only to file contents, and is limited to at max 5,000 results (consider using [the paginated search API](https://docs.sourcegraph.com/api/graphql/search#sourcegraph-3-9-experimental-paginated-search) if you need more than that.). [#9681](https://github.com/sourcegraph/sourcegraph/pull/9681).
-- After completing the Sourcegraph user feedback survey, a button may appear for tweeting this feedback at [@srcgraph](https://twitter.com/srcgraph). [#9728](https://github.com/sourcegraph/sourcegraph/pull/9728)
-- `git fetch` and `git clone` now inherit the parent process environment variables.
-This allows site admins to set `HTTPS_PROXY` or [git http configurations](https://git-scm.com/docs/git-config/2.26.0#Documentation/git-config.txt-httpproxy) via environment variables.
-For cluster environments site admins should set this on the gitserver container. [#250](https://github.com/sourcegraph/sourcegraph/issues/250)
-- Experimental: Search for file contents using `and`- and `or`-expressions in queries.
-Enabled via the global settings value `{"experimentalFeatures": {"andOrQuery": "enabled"}}`. [#8567](https://github.com/sourcegraph/sourcegraph/issues/8567)
-- Always include forks or archived repositories in searches via the global/org/user settings with `"search.includeForks": true` or `"search.includeArchived": true` respectively. [#9927](https://github.com/sourcegraph/sourcegraph/issues/9927)

 ### Changed

 - Multiple backwards-incompatible changes in the parts of the GraphQL API related to Campaigns [#9106](https://github.com/sourcegraph/sourcegraph/issues/9106):